arax/keystorm/README.md

 Keystorm allows users to authenticate using several protocols, currently OIDC(OpenID Connect) and VOMS(Virtual Organization Membership Service).
-After successful authentication, user is given an unscoped token that is generated from credentials received from authentication protocol.
-User can use unscoped token to generate scoped token that is used to access cloud service.
+After successful authentication, the user is given an unscoped token that is generated from credentials received from a valid authentication protocol.
+User can use the unscoped token to generate a scoped token that is used to access a cloud service.

 # Requirements
 - Ruby 2.2.7+